Mattlk13/google-services-unity/README.md

 3. Select the google_service_unity_plugin.unitypackage file.
 4. Import all of the files for the plugins by selecting **Import**.
 Make sure to check for any conflicts with files.playgamedemo.cs and game.unity is demo file  can be ignored.
 5. replace all "com.google.demo" with your app package id in AndroidManifest.xml
-6. replace app_id content with your google play game id,replace google_app_id content with your google firebase app id in ids.xml
-7. replace  google-services.json  with your json file
+6. replace content of ids.xml and  google-services.json  with your config file